 The student may cancel the agreement without penalty on or before August 1 (Fall term).
 Students who cancel their agreement after the above date will be charged according to the schedule below.
+For

-For cancellation after the applicable deadline but before the beginning of the semester, the student may be charged a \$250 fee for breach of the agreement.
+New Mexico Junior College Housing includes a variety of living contains after provides convenient and affordable housing.
+NM the applicable deadline but before the beginning of the semester may be charged a \$250 fee for breach of the agreement.
 Room cancellations made after the beginning of the semester will receive a refund based on the following schedule:

-• 90% during the first week of term
+- 90% during the first week of term

-- · 60% during the second week of term
+- 60% during the second week of term •

 - 50% during the third week of term

-- 40% during the fourth week of term
+- 40% during the fourth week of term •

-- · 30% during the fifth week of term
+- 30% during the fifth week of term

 - 0% during & after the sixth week of term